MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting-query-language.md

 [!INCLUDE [Microsoft 365 Defender rebranding](../../includes/microsoft-defender.md)]

 **Applies to:**
 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

 >Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp?ocid=docs-wdatp-advancedhunting-abovefoldlink)

 Advanced hunting is based on the [Kusto query language](https://docs.microsoft.com/azure/kusto/query/).
-You can use Kusto syntax and operators to construct queries that locate information in the [schema](advanced-hunting-schema-reference.md) specifically structured for advanced hunting.
+You can use Kusto operators and statements to construct queries that locate information in a specialized [schema](advanced-hunting-schema-reference.md).
 To understand these concepts better, run your first query.

 ## Try your first query